alphagov/accessibility-guidance/source/documentation/index.md

 Non-signing deaf or hard of hearing, e.g. users who might benefit from captions or transcripts of audio content.

 The above categorisation is purely for illustrative purposes.
 In reality, users may have a combination of impairments.
 For example, older users may have a combination of reduced vision, restricted mobility and decline in memory.

-Furthermore, the above categorisation does not mean that a user profile should be developed for each of the above types.
-A common approach is to add some of the above characteristics to a few of the existing profiles that have been defined for a website.

 ### Older users
 Older people can suffer from physical disabilities, such as a restricted ability to move their arms or hands.
 They might experience difficulty using a mouse.